kevin-chalmers/set08103/labs/lab01/README.md

 You will notice that nothing happened, and the command line is waiting.
 Using `run` in this way is not recommended.
 Press **Ctrl-C** to stop the running container.

-Docker containers should be started as detatched processes.
+Docker containers should be started as detached processes.
 We do this using the `-d` flag.
 Furthermore, for Nginx we need to open up a port for the web server.
 We do this using the `-p` flag.
 Let us try again and use these new flags:

 ```shell
 docker run -d -p 8080:80 nginx
 ```

-We have run the Nginx server as a detatched container, and mapped the local machine's port 8080 to the port 80 of the Nginx web server.
+We have run the Nginx server as a detached container, and mapped the local machine's port 8080 to the port 80 of the Nginx web server.
 If you don't know, port 80 is the default port a web server operates on.
 When you issue this command you will get a hash code value out.
 Mine was:

 ```shell
 c147e0b0386f50bc62c39ddeb422633aae6104093f28aa1bfc98fc18243c860b